sist-cs120/acoustic-lan/src/project_3/README.md

 NODE2: NAT

-(Tasks with &quot;Optional&quot; tag are optional tasks.
+(Tasks with 'Optional' tag are optional tasks.
 The instructor is responsible for checking and grading the optional tasks.
 Contact the instructor to check if you have finished one or more of them.
 In this project, Part 4 and Part 5 are checked by TAs.)

 ### Part 4.
 (Optional + 2 points) Ping from External Network

 Part 3 enables ICMP echo from the network behind NAT to the Internet.
 Normally, ICMP echo is not able to go through a NAT gateway to the internal network from the external network.
 However, the payload of the ICMP packets can be leveraged to piggyback information for NAT to indicate the internal destination [5].
-Suppose the NAT gateway uses static mapping, i.e., \&lt;NODE1\_IP, NODE1\_port#, NODE2\_IP, NODE2\_port#\&gt; is static.
-If \&lt;NODE2IP, NODE2port#\&gt; is known to the public, e.g., NODE3.
+Suppose the NAT gateway uses static mapping, i.e., <NODE1\_IP, NODE1\_port#, NODE2\_IP, NODE2\_port#> is static.
+If <NODE2IP, NODE2port#> is known to the public, e.g., NODE3.
 NODE3 can modify the ICMP Echo Request payload through ping –p option.
 Define the special ICMP payload and modify the NAT gateway to support ping from the external network.

 Tips: